vishipayyallore/speaker-series-2023/dotnet-7-minimalapi/Session2/README.md

 > 1. Discussion and Demo

-## 3. Comparision on Services Container & Http Request Pipeline
+## 3. Comparison of HTTP Request Pipeline

 > 1. Discussion and Demo